NK1ghtZ/RarDec/README.md

 # RarDec

+## About
-A Rar decompressor work in Bash command line
+A Rar decompressor working in Bash command line